United4Surveillance/signal-detection-tool/inst/rmd/help_tab.Rmd

 ### Why use the SignalDetectionTool?
 Use this Shiny app as what it is - a tool.
 A tool to help bring another perspective to your disease surveillance, while also making it easy to generate reports and figures.

+## Input data
+This app requires specific input data formatting, which is described in detail in MS Teams.

 ## Workflow of the tool
 The SignalDetectionTool app is made up of several tabs, which all holds different, key properties for using the app correctly.
 The workflow of the tool is to move from left to right, in a natural order.
-However, it may prove necessary to jump between the `Input` and `Signal` tabs, to achieve the right signal detection for your needs.
+However, it may prove necessary to jump between the `Input` and `Signals` tabs, to achieve the right signal detection for your needs.
+Additionally, the `Input`, `Signals` and `Report` tabs will be empty untill an input dataset is given.

 ### Data tab
 The data tab is where you provide the tool with the proper input data, to perform signal detection upon.